makrai/notes/pustejovsky91-synt-event-struct.md

     (see also Jackendoff (1983) and Talmy (1985) for similar points)
   * event composition: When this structure arises from syntactic composition
-    * rule: In certain constructions, when the verb denotes a process (e.g.  run, push), and there is a phrase which denotes a function from processes to transitions, then the event type of the entire verb phrase (VP) is transition
+    * rule: In certain constructions, when the verb denotes a process (eg  run, push), and there is a phrase which denotes a function from processes to transitions, then the event type of the entire verb phrase (VP) is transition
     * footnote: This is a slight simplification for illustration purposes